-Looking for a road trip this fall?
+Looking for a road trip?
 How about one to find hidden treasure?
 Need to add some tech to the fun?
 How about GEOCACHING?
 If you’re a geocaching fan, the Olympic Peninsula now offers TWO fantastic GeoTours with creative caches just waiting to found and different coins to be awarded for each geotour.

 The Olympic GeoTour #2 the “2018 OPGeoTour Road Trip” GT76 is in full swing.

 The Olympic GeoTour #1 the “2016 Highway 101 Scenic Byway Loop GeoTour is still active and some coins are still available!
 Click the coin icons below to view and download the GeoTour Passport 1 and Passport 2.

 New to Geocaching?

 Here’s the scoop on this modern-day treasure hunt.
 Geocachers say, “We like to look for Tupperware in the woods using billion-dollar satellites.”
 But, there is a lot more fun to be had.
 All you need is a smart phone with the GroundSpeak, Inc. app or a GPS unit.
 GPS is definitely nice on the Olympic Peninsula in case there is no cell coverage, which is often–or the signal bounces all over because of the trees–but it is not necessary.